theicfire/simplewebcam/README.md

 Supported platform : Iconia Tab A500.

 3) Your phone should be rooted.
 There's a command that runs `su -c \"chmod 666 <video_loc>\"`, so it needs root permissions.
 I have superSU installed to manage root permissions.
+   - Below android 4.4, you don't need root.
+You can use this patch: https://bitbucket.org/droidperception/simplewebcam/commits/415cd2b4a1a40a10f5e05a621e2ec494bb06d065

  This application will also work on V4L2-enabled pandaboard and beagleboard.